 (October 24-27, 2004)

-This conference was held to commemorate the centennial of the Department of Political Science at the University of Illinois at Urbana-Champaign and the creation of the Cline Center for Democracy.
+This conference was held to commemorate the centennial of the Department of Political Science at the University of Illinois at Urbana-Champaign and the creation of the Cline Center for Advanced Social Research.
 It was held at the Urbana-Champaign campus between October 24 and October 27, 2004.
 In preparation for this conference a set of original essays were commissioned that focused on the challenges, and opportunities, facing democracy in the 21st century.